Writing Fiction with David Nicholls

 David Nicholls trained as an actor before making the switch to writing.
 David's bestselling debut novel Starter for Ten was selected for the Richard and Judy Book Club in 2004.
-His third novel One Day was published in 2009 to extraordinary critical acclaim and stayed in the Sunday Times top ten bestseller list for ten weeks on publication.
+His third novel One Day was published in 2009 to extraordinary critical acclaim and stayed in the Sunday Times top ten bestseller list for ten weeks on publication, it is now a major Netflix series.
 His fourth novel Us was longlisted for the Man Booker prize in 2014.
 As well as writing novels, David is a celebrated screenwriter for film and TV, he won a BAFTA for his 2018 TV adaptation of the Patrick Melrose novels and has also written screenplays for three of his own novels (Starter for Ten, One Day and Us).
 His latest novel You Are Here will be published by Hodder & Stoughton in 2024.

 What does this course give you?

 - Video modules: Work through five modules of exclusive teaching videos from David Nicholls on topics including how to structure your novel, the use of comic set pieces, and the importance of knowing your ending before you begin.